kizniche/Mycodo/docs/Supported-Inputs.md

 - Type: Boolean
 - Description: Check to turn the output off after (opposed to before) the measurement is complete

+##### I2C Frequency: The SCD-30 has temperamental I2C with clock stretching.
+The datasheet recommends starting at 50,000 Hz.

+##### I2C Frequency (Hz)

+- Type: Integer
+- Default Value: 50000
+##### Automatic Self Ccalibration (ASC): To work correctly, the sensor must be on and active for 7 days after enabling ASC, and exposed to fresh air for at least 1 hour per day.
+Consult the manufacturer’s documentation for more information.

+##### Enable Automatic Self Calibration

+- Type: Boolean
+##### Temperature Offset: Specifies the offset to be added to the reported measurements to account for a bias in the measured signal.
+Value is in degrees Celsius with a resolution of 0.01 degrees and a maximum value of 655.35 C.

+##### Temperature Offset

+- Type: Decimal
+##### Ambient Air Pressure (mBar): Specify the ambient air pressure at the measurement location in mBar.
+Setting this value adjusts the CO2 measurement calculations to account for the air pressure’s effect on readings.
+Values must be in mBar, from 700 to 1200 mBar.

+##### Ambient Air Pressure (mBar)

+- Type: Integer
+- Default Value: 1200
+##### Altitude: Specifies the altitude at the measurement location in meters above sea level.
+Setting this value adjusts the CO2 measurement calculations to account for the air pressure’s effect on readings.

+##### Altitude (m)

+- Type: Integer
+- Default Value: 100
+#### Commands

+##### A soft reset restores factory default values.

+##### Soft Reset

+- Type: Button
+##### Forced Re-Calibration: The SCD-30 is placed in an environment with a known CO2 concentration, this concentration value is entered in the CO2 Concentration (ppmv) field, then the Foce Calibration button is pressed.
+But how do you come up with that known value?
+That is a caveat of this approach and Sensirion suggests three approaches: 1.
+Using a separate secondary calibrated CO2 sensor to provide the value.
+2. Exposing the SCD-30 to a controlled environment with a known value.
+3. Exposing the SCD-30 to fresh outside air and using a value of 400 ppm.

+##### CO2 Concentration (ppmv)

+- Type: Integer
+- Default Value: 800
+- Description: The CO2 concentration of the sensor environment when forcing calibration

+##### Force Recalibration

+- Type: Button
 ### Sensirion: SCD30

 - Manufacturer: Sensirion